FlakM/blog/blog-static/content/posts/nixos_rust/01_start.md

 mkdir backend
 ```

-I hope you've read the [amazing blog series](https://fasterthanli.me/series/building-a-rust-service-with-nix) from Amos by now, so I'm not going to show how to install nix and just go with it.
+I hope you've read the [amazing blog series](https://fasterthanli.me/series/building-a-rust-service-with-nix) from Amos by now, so I won't show how to install nix and just go with it.

 ```bash
 cd backend